Profile information

 Help

-A typical day would start at 9, breakfast at your own time as we wake up at different times.
-A break around 11 - 11:30 for morning tea or coffee and then a few more hours until lunch around 2pm.
-Free time after lunch to take the bikes for a ride to the river, go to town for a walk, or we could go together for a walk as we are surrounded by nature and lots of animals around like horses, cows, sheep and goats.
-Whatever you want!
-Even just chilling in the hammock and enjoying the quiet.
+A typical day would start at 9 and we try to be done by Spanish lunch time around 2 with a tea break.
+Free time after lunch to take the bikes for a ride to the river, go for a walk around the area- we are surrounded by nature and lots of animals around like horses, cows, sheep and goats.

 English: Fluent